d33bs/set-website/_posts/2022-XX-XX-Diagrams-as-Code.md

 ![](../images/jupyter_mermaid_example.png)

 Mermaid diagrams can be rendered directly within [Jupyter notebooks](https://en.wikipedia.org/wiki/Project_Jupyter#Jupyter_Notebook_Documents) with a small amount of additional code and a rendering service.
 One way to render mermaid and other diagrams within notebooks is to use [Kroki.io](https://kroki.io/).
-See [this example](https://gist.github.com/d33bs/533e44196f1beac267ef7c6b277c6a1a) for more information.
+See [this example](https://cu-dbmi.github.io/notebooks/lab?path=mermaid_example.ipynb) for an interactive demonstration.

 ## Version Controlling Your Diagrams